open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

         :align: center
         :width: 50%

 #.
-Using the hot air gun (set to ~250 C), activate the heat shrink tubing
+Set the the hot air gung to ~250 C and use it to activate the heat shrink
-   starting at the base of the connector and working up toward the top.
+   tubing starting at the base of the connector and working up toward the top.
    The seal is complete when the adhesive lining begins to come out of the top of the heatshrink tubing.

    .. image:: /_static/images/tether/host-end_9.jpg
         :alt: Completed host-side of coaxial cable.